Willingdon and Jevington: Filching

 Filching lies at the other end of the Wannock Glen from Wannock along the Polegate to Friston road.
 It consists of a few houses, Gibby's Tea Gardens, a chalk quarry and a medieval manor house.
 Filching Manor was built around 1450.

 Filching Manor Motor Museum is the home of Blue Bird K3, the last remaining intact Bluebird boat – a Rolls-Royce engined speedboat driven by Sir Malcolm Campbell to take the World Water Speed Record in 1937.
 This is the only world record boat surviving intact.
 A long term restoration project is ongoing.
 The museum also has Bluebird Electric 2 vehicle on display.

 Filching Manor is also the site of the annual Jevington Fête, and it houses a public karting track (the Campbell Circuit) in the grounds for arrive-and-drive sessions, and other race events.

 Landmarks

 The parish contains Folkington Reservoir, a Site of Special Scientific Interest (SSSI), although the village of Folkington lies in the neighbouring Long Man parish.
 Folkington Reservoir is a covered reservoir built within the chalk of the South Downs.
 Its surrounding area contains a diverse chalk flora including the protected hairy mallow Althaea hirsuta.

 Other notes

 The Polegate Airship Station was in the parish between July 1915 and April 1919.

 The Labour cabinet minister George Brown lived in the area and when elevated to the peerage became Lord George-Brown of Jevington.

-Willingdon and Jevington is said to be the real-life setting of George Orwell's novel Animal Farm.